juanjo-sada/automate_display_settings/README.md

 I have 3 monitors in my computer setup.

 Usually all 3 monitors are used by my PC at the same time, however, I also use monitor 1 for my Xbox.
 My PC is connected to the monitor via a Display Port cable, while the Xbox uses an HDMI.
 The issue becomes that if I simply switch the input from DP to HDMI when playing xbox, the PC display remains active, but it's running in the 'background' for the PC.
 This means that when I move windows around, or open new windows, the 1st display is still fair game, which can make it impossible to keep track of things, as all I see in the main screen is the Xbox interface.
-So generally I disable the first monitor, making the display settings layout look like this:

 ---